Reports - Don’t Guess Measure

 A few more interesting reports:

 Opens and Clicks - Daily, Hourly

-In this screenshot you can see the number of Opens on each day.
-Please note how many days the campaign was “live”.
-By clicking on each column you can see the number of visitors who clicked at each hour on the day.
+In this report you can see the number of Opens on each day.
+By clicking on each column you'll also be able to see the number of visitors who clicked at each hour on the day.

 When is the best time for sending a newsletter?